 Having a preexisting condition doesn’t mean that you’re unable to sue: Your condition is likely why you’re seeing a doctor in the first place, and if you weren’t able to file a medical malpractice lawsuit with a preexisting condition, you likely wouldn’t be able to do so at all.
 In a medical malpractice case, you’re trying to prove that your doctor’s mistake caused your injury instead of your preexisting condition.
 Unfortunately, preexisting conditions can make causation less clear.
 When you talk to an attorney about your case, make sure that you gather all the evidence you can to highlight a direct link between your doctor’s misconduct and your current (worsened) condition.

 Personal injury cases can get complicated, and medical malpractice cases are especially so.
-If you or a loved one have been injured as a result of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of medical malpractice, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.

 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 You may have come across the term “standard of care” while researching medical malpractice lawsuits.
 But what does it mean?
 In any industry, professionals have…

 Medical malpractice and medical negligence are different but very much related in that medical malpractice is a kind of negligence.
 The distinction between the two…